The mississippi delegation

 United states senator cindy hyde-smith (R)

-Mississippi’s junior senator is serving her first full term in the U.S. Senate after a special election in 2018.
-A graduate of the University of Southern Mississippi, Senator Hyde-Smith is a member of the Agriculture, Nutrition, and Forestry Committee; the Appropriations Committee; the Environment and Natural Resources Committee; and the Rules and Administration Committee.
+Mississippi’s junior senator is completing her first full term in the U.S. Senate after a special election in 2018.
+A graduate of the University of Southern Mississippi, Senator Hyde-Smith is a member of the Agriculture, Nutrition, and Forestry Committee; the Appropriations Committee; the Energy and Natural Resources Committee; the Rules and Administration Committee; and the Joint Committee on the Library.
 She is married and the mother of one.

 Thomas Rank: D